Self Insurance - Workers' Compensation

 - All documents noted above proving eligibility.

-The Office of Self-Insurance will notify an applicant of approval when conditional approval is granted and then applicant must submit the following:
+If the Office of Self-Insurance notifies an applicant that conditional approval is granted, the applicant must submit the following:

-- Signed and notarized SI-3 Agreement and Undertaking of Employer to Pay Compensation as a self-insured;
+- Signed and notarized Agreement and Undertaking of Employer to Pay Compensation (Form SI-3) as a self-insured;

-- SI-21 Certificate of Excess Insurance Contract for Self-Insurers
+- Certificate of Excess Insurance Contract for Self-Insurers (Form SI-21);

 - Security deposit in a form prescribed by the Chair; and